What is irritable bowel syndrome (IBS)?

 - Stress and anxiety: Emotional stress and anxiety can affect the function of the digestive system and trigger IBS symptoms in some individuals.

-It is important to note that IBS is a complex condition with many potential causes, and what triggers symptoms in one person may not affect another.
+IBS is a complex condition with many potential causes, and what triggers symptoms in one person may not affect another.

 Are there any tests for IBS?